Alcoholic and Toxic Liver Disease

 Raw forms of certain botanical supplements, including comfrey, are sources of hepatotoxic pyrrolizidine alkaloids; topical forms used for the treatment of painful muscle and joint complaints are very low in or free of these alkaloids.

 Kava is a botanical used for anxiolytic effects.
-It was withdrawn from the market in several countries after cases of severe liver injury had been established, despite clinical trials that were unable to demonstrate hepatotoxicity and systematic reviews and meta-analyses that found a positive benefit-to-risk ratio for kava in treating anxiety disorders., The use of acetone-based extracts are thought to be responsible for hepatotoxic effects of kava preparations, as opposed to water-based extraction methods.
+It was withdrawn from the market in several countries after cases of severe liver injury had been established, despite clinical trials that were unable to demonstrate hepatotoxicity and systematic reviews and meta-analyses that found a positive benefit-to-risk ratio for kava in treating anxiety disorders., The use of acetone-based extracts is thought to be responsible for hepatotoxic effects of kava preparations, as opposed to water-based extraction methods.

-Certain over-the-counter herbal products (e.g., pennyroyal) cause hepatotoxicity by inhibition of CYP450 and depletion of glutathione; liver damage by other herbs (e.g., chaparral) may be due to contaminants or improperly prepared extracts.
+Certain over-the-counter herbal products (e.g., pennyroyal) cause hepatotoxicity by inhibition of CYP450 and depletion of glutathione; liver damage by other herbs (e.g., chaparral) may be due to contaminants or improperly prepared extracts.,

 The above examples are by no means an exhaustive list.
 As the use of dietary supplements continues to grow, clinicians will be challenged with determining whether supplements are to blame for cases of liver injury, or if other causes (interaction with other supplements, medications, alcohol, past history of liver disease) are more likely.